neumino/neumino.github.io/movies.md

-### X
+### Trust No One: The Hunt for the Crypto King
-*Released on 2022-03-17, vote average 7.5*
+*Released on 2022-03-30, vote average 5.6*

-In 1979, a group of young filmmakers set out to make an adult film in rural Texas, but when their reclusive, elderly hosts catch them in the act, the cast find themselves fighting for their lives.
+When the young founder of a collapsing cryptocurrency exchange dies unexpectedly, irate investors suspect there&#39;s more to his death than meets the eye.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/Awg3cWuHfoc?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/vW2BPQ15OSw?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>